evdzwan/Monad/README.md

 ## Monad Component Library
-A lightweight RCL to help you quickly build apps.
+A lightweight RCL to help you quickly build Blazor apps.

 #### Single responsibility
 All components have just one responsibility and are clearly named.